2013 Bangladeshi presidential election

-Indirect presidential elections were held in Bangladesh on 22 April 2013 following the death of Zillur Rahman on 20 March 2013.
+The 2013 Bangladeshi presidential election were held in Bangladesh on 22 April 2013 following the death of Zillur Rahman on 20 March 2013.

 Background

 President Zillur Rahman died on 20 March in Singapore after being flown there with an illness.
 Parliamentary speaker Abdul Hamid took over in an interim capacity.

 At that time, Social protests had turned deadly in Bangladesh as a result of delayed prosecutions and convictions for war crimes committed during the Bangladesh War of Independence.
 The 2014 general election was also going to be on the new president's agenda.
 The opposition Bangladesh Nationalist Party and its allies said they would boycott the election if it was not held under a neutral interim government.
 However, the ruling Awami League's leader Sheikh Hasina said her government would preside over the electoral process.